abdelrahman84/urlshortenapi/README.md

 # urlshortenapi
-This is a simple app which shorten URL to a unique 8 alphanumeric characters.
+This is a simple app which shortens URL to a unique 8 alphanumeric characters.

 Backend is built with nodejs, mongodb, and front end is built with Vuejs.
 The full app is dockerized.